rolancon/confetti/README.md

 ## Types

-Whereas K-V only supports pairs in one set (a tuple), with the atomic data types (boolean, number, Minicode character and empty) and one compound data type (string), Confetti also supports other compound data types: multiple sets and levels of sets (tuples, clans and hordes), tables, maps (as a syntactic path notation for nested pairs), lists, plus their empty type.
+Whereas K-V only supports pairs in one set (a record), with the atomic data types (boolean, number, Minicode character and empty) and one compound data type (string), Confetti also supports other compound data types: multiple sets and levels of sets (records, clans and hordes), tables, maps (as a syntactic path notation for nested pairs), lists, plus their empty type.

 For the support for atomic datatypes, see the [Types](https://github.com/rolancon/key-value/blob/main/README.md#types) section in K-V.

-Clans  are sets which contains tuples:
+Clans  are sets which contains records:

     [clan1]
-    tuple1-key1=value-a
+    record1-key1=value-a
-    tuple1-key2=value-b
+    record1-key2=value-b

-Multiple sets with nested tuples (sets of pairs) are supported using section headers with bodies:
+Multiple sets with nested records (sets of pairs) are supported using section headers with bodies:

     [clan]
-    tuple1-key1=value-a
+    record1-key1=value-a
-    tuple1-key2=value-b
+    record1-key2=value-b

     [clan]
-    tuple1-key1=value-c
+    record1-key1=value-c
-    tuple1-key2=value-d
+    record1-key2=value-d

 Hordes are sets which contains clans.
 They are denoted with double square bracket operators _[[]]_, and can contain nested clans: